After hundreds of years of Muslim incursions into formerly

 (incorrectly translated as Walter the Penniless).
 Some of

-even before crossing into Byzantine territory.
-The pogroms
+Europe even before crossing into Byzantine territory.
+The

-were condemned by the Pope and the "official" First Crusade
+pogroms were condemned by the Pope and the "official" First

-leaders, but similar activities by members of later Crusades
+Crusade leaders, but similar activities by members of later

-further blackened the reputation of the Crusades and the Church
+Crusades further blackened the reputation of the Crusades and

-"People's Crusade" through Constantinople and into Khilij Arslan's
+ushered the "People's Crusade" through Constantinople and into

-Caliphate of Rum where Khilij easily massacred the whole
+Khilij Arslan's Caliphate of Rum where Khilij easily massacred

-operation.
-It was so easy, in fact, that Khilij got the
+the whole operation.
+It was so easy, in fact, that Khilij

-false impression that the later and much better organized real
+got the false impression that the later and much better

-First Crusade would also be easy pickings.
-That
+organized real First Crusade would also be easy pickings.

-hermit" -- with the quotation marks and lower case letters into
+the hermit" -- with the quotation marks and lower case letters

-your search engine unless you really want to know about Peter
+into your search engine unless you really want to know about

-Peter the Hermit and his companions are available at
+descriptions of Peter the Hermit and his companions are

 http://www.mmdtkw.org/CRUS0213-KilijArslan.jpg